tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResponseQualifier

 - Name: bdqffdq:hasResponseQualifier
-- Definition: ResponseQualifier object asserted by an Assertion.
+- Definition: ResponseQualifier object asserted by an Response.
 - SubClass Of: reportProperty

 ********************